Shao Kang

-Shao Kang (少康 (Shào Kāng), his surname was Sì 姒) was the sixth king of the Xia dynasty of ancient China.
+Shao Kang (少康 (Shào Kāng, Shao-k'ang), his surname was Sì 姒) was the sixth king of the Xia dynasty of ancient China.
 He was the son of Xiang.
 His father was killed in a battle against Han Zhuo's two sons, Han Jiao and Han Yi; Shao Kang's mother Ji managed to escape and had him after a few months.
 After he grew up, Shao Kang and his followers engaged in a battle against Han Zhuo, defeated and killed him, and restored the Xia dynasty.

 He was succeeded as king by his son Zhu.
 Another son Wuyu was traditionally credited with civilizing the Yue of Zhejiang and establishing the state of Yue at Kuaiji.

 Shao Kang is sometimes identified with Du Kang, the legendary inventor of wine in Chinese mythology.

 Early history

 Shao Kang's restoration of Xia is considered a significant Chinese legend.
 Prior to Shao Kang, the Xia kings had become corrupt, squandered away the family fortune, and lost the good will of the people.
 Shao Kang's father was on the run and only held the title of Emperor in name.
 When Xiang was killed, Shao Kang's mother supposedly escaped by crawling through a hole dug by dogs at the foot of a wall.
 She escaped to her parents' holding and secretly gave birth to Shao Kang.
 Because the world did not know about Shao Kang, most presumed that the last of the Xia family had died.

 Under the protection of his maternal grandfather, Shao Kang grew up.
 From an early age, his mother taught Shao Kang his birthright, the failing of his family in corruption, and the need to restore rule.
 Under his mother and grandfather's watchful eyes, Shao Kang learned history, literature and the art of war, for the eventual goal of overthrowing Han Zhuo and restoring Xia.

 By the time Shao Kang turned 16, the rumor of his existence as the last heir of Xia had reached Han Zhuo.
 Soon Han Zhuo dispatched his two sons to find and kill Shao Kang, and he was forced to flee from his grandfather's estate.